mattkumar/dynamic-tlf/README.md

 -   Uses `reactable`'s groupBy to succinctly present a large table
 -   Cells (in the second column) are <strong>hyper-linked</strong> to open a [MedlinePlus](https://http://medlineplus.gov/) search of that term.
 I found this resource was helpful in learning about medical conditions when analyzing clinical trials data.
--   Provides a table-wide search functionality to pin-point certain SOCs/PTs of interest
+-   A table-wide search functionality to pin-point certain SOCs/PTs of interest
--   A button to expand all SOCs to show the nested PTs
+-   A button to expand all SOCs at once to show the nested PTs

 ### Adverse Event Figure